noir-lang/noir/docs/docs/aztec/concepts/smart_contracts/functions/context.md

 ## Public Context

 The Public Context includes all of the information passed from the `Public VM` into the execution environment.
-It is very similar to the [Private Context](#the-private-context), however it has some minor differences (detailed below).
+Its interface is very similar to the [Private Context](#the-private-context), however it has some minor differences (detailed below).

-### Public Context Inputs

-In the current version of the system, the public context is almost a clone of the private execution context.

-#include_code public-context-inputs /noir-projects/aztec-nr/aztec/src/context/inputs/public_context_inputs.nr rust

 ### Public Global Variables